rodriguez-angel/agolrest/README.md

-# GeoJSONs and Esri.js
+# JS Stack Write Lab - AGOL REST

-## View the Webpage You can view the webpage I created at `https://rodriguez-angel.github.io/geojsonsandesri.js/`.
+## View the Webpage You can view the webpage I created at `https://rodriguez-angel.github.io/agolrest/`.